viblo/Munk2D/docs/manual.md

 Static bodies are bodies that never (or rarely) move.
-Using static bodies for things like terrain offers a big performance boost over other body types- because Chipmunk doesn't need to check for collisions between static objects and it never needs to update their collision information.
+Using static bodies for things like terrain offers a big performance boost over other body types- because Chipmunk doesn't need to check for collisions between static objects, and it never needs to update their collision information.
 Additionally, because static bodies don't move, Chipmunk knows it's safe to let objects that are touching or jointed to them fall asleep.
 Generally all of your level geometry will be attached to a static body except for things like moving platforms or